 A Will is a document that distributes assets in the event of someone’s death.
 A person is able to distribute money and other financial holdings, property, and important possessions to the relatives, friends, or organizations of their choosing.
 A Will may also contain someone’s last wishes, like how they want their body to be dealt with upon their death.
-In the tragic even when a couple with young children dies at the same time, the Will can also specify who will become the legal guardian of the children.
+In the tragic event that a couple with young children dies at the same time, the Will can also specify who will become the legal guardian of the children.
 The death of a loved one can be a very difficult time, but having a Will in place will ease the burden associated with the tragic situation.

-What Is A Living Will?
+What Is a Living Will?

 A living Will allows a person to make their wishes known if they were to enter an irreversible vegetative state or suffer from a terminal illness.
 This can include a Do Not Resuscitate (DNR) order.
 This informs medical caregivers that they do not wish to have artificial or extreme medical procedures used to keep them alive.
-A living Will can also give Medical or Financial Power of Attorney to a loved one in the same situation, usually a spouse.
-This leaves the designated person in charge of decisions regarding the healthcare of the terminally ill person and may also include their financial decisions as well.
+A living Will can also give Medical and/or Financial Power of Attorney to a loved one in the same situation, usually a spouse.
+This leaves the designated person in charge of decisions regarding the healthcare of the terminally ill person, and may also include their financial decisions as well.

-A trust is when one person (the settler) puts property (money, land, possessions, etc.) into the possession of another party (the trustee) to be held for a third party (the beneficiary).
-There are many reasons to create a trust including privacy, tax purposes, and estate planning among others.
+A trust is when one person (the settlor) puts property (money, land, possessions, etc.) into the possession of another party (the trustee) to be held for a third party (the beneficiary).
+There are many reasons to create a trust, including privacy, tax purposes, and estate planning among others.
 Trusts often have stipulations that they must be used for a certain purpose, such as college, or may not be able to be used until the beneficiary has reached a certain age.
-If you would like to set up a trust please call us today to speak with one of our Family Attorneys.This content was written on behalf of Greg Prosmushkin.
+If you would like to set up a trust, please call us or email us today to speak with one of our family attorneys.